geotagx/geotagx-project-somalia-animal-identification/long_description.md

 The icon image, and images within this project, come from [FAO SWALIM](http://www.faoswalim.org/) on [Flickr](https://secure.flickr.com/photos/faoswalim/sets/72157642992734333/).

-This page was last updated 30 April, 2015.
+This page was last updated 16 May, 2015.